App Configuration (fly.toml)

 The metrics

-Fly apps can be configured to export custom metrics to the Fly.io hosted Prometheus service.
-Add this section to fly.toml.
+Fly apps can be configured to export custom metrics to the Fly.io-hosted Prometheus service.

 [metrics]

-path = "/metrics" # default for most prometheus clients
+path = "/metrics" # default for most prometheus exporters

 Check out Metrics on Fly.io for more information about collecting metrics for your apps.